cosmointeractive/pagestudio.framework/README.md

-#What is PageStudio
+#What is PageStudio.framework

-PageStudio is a tiny Application Development Framework built for people who use a LAMP stack.
+A tiny Application Development Framework built for people who use a LAMP stack.
 It aims to be as simple as possible to set up and use.

-Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) for more information and documentation.
+This is the framework that powers PageStudio CMS.

 ## Release Information